 But as we look back now, with the benefit of longer historical hindsight, can there be any doubt that this description — if it belongs to any single LP — belongs to Metallica’s Master of Puppets?
 Certainly, no one would have guessed that, upon the album’s release on March 3, 1986.

 Indeed, when the California quartet had begun recording their third album in the fall of 1985, at the same Sweet Silence Studios, in Copenhagen, where they’d recorded their well-received sophomore album, Ride the Lightning, they were just another “underground” heavy metal band, operating on the fringes of popular music.

-Yes, by then heavy metal had already started to become mainstream thanks to more accessible and MTV-friendly bands such as Quiet Riot, Twisted Sister, Judas Priest, and the aforementioned Leppard, Maiden and Crue; but Metallica and their fellow thrash brethren (Anthrax, Slayer, et al — to say nothing of early extremists like Venom or Mercyful Fate) were still considered far too unpalatable to ever follow in their wake.
+Yes, by then heavy metal had already started to become mainstream thanks to more accessible and MTV-friendly bands such as Quiet Riot, Twisted Sister, Judas Priest and Maiden and Crue.
+But Metallica and their fellow thrash brethren (Anthrax, Slayer, etc. — to say nothing of early extremists like Venom or Mercyful Fate) were still considered far too unpalatable to ever follow in their wake.

-Sadly, Metallica bassist Cliff Burton would not live to reap the rewards of his seminal creative contributions to ‘Master of Puppets,’ alongside band mates James Hetfield, Lars Ulrich and Kirk Hammett, as he was tragically killed just six months after the LP’s release in that horrible Swedish bus crash.
+Sadly, Metallica bassist Cliff Burton would not live to reap the rewards of his seminal creative contributions to ‘Master of Puppets,’ alongside band mates James Hetfield, Lars Ulrich and Kirk Hammett, as he was tragically killed just six months after the LP’s release in a horrible bus crash.